mslot/Bl0g.Infrastructure/README.md

 1. Build.ARM.Source.Path - where do the ARM templates reside? - could be set to: src/Bl0g.Infrastructure.Azure/Bl0g.Infrastructure.Azure

+This variable has to be defined in a library called Bl0g.Infrastructure.Build.

 ## Release
 There is no release script, and I am not going to write one.
 These things can be released in 1000 of ways.
 I want this to be as open as possible.